All Episodes

 But when you have somebody texting something as blatant as this guy was texting to my son, he should have a prison sentence that is equal to what he wanted to do to my kid, right?

-I mean, we're 16 years after this, and my son is still struggling intermittently with this, right?
+I mean, we're 16 years after this and my son is still struggling intermittently with this, right?

 And when I started talking about this again, you know, it was triggering for him.

-So people just need to understand that this is what happens.
+So people just need to understand that.

-Like, this is a spiritual battle, and these people need to go down.
+Like this is a spiritual battle and these people need to go down.

 They are wicked.